 - 5. Click the OK button to confirm. - 6.
-If the scheme was updated, click the COPY button to copy the updated ACS URL and service provider entity ID URL displayed in the message to configure on the external IdP.
+Click the COPY buttons to copy the updated ACS URL and service provider entity ID URL displayed in the message to configure on the external IdP.
 Both of these values are case sensitive.
 So, the capitalization has to match between the values configured in OneStream IdentityServer and the external identity provider.